-MSG is one of the most controversial ingredients on the planet.
+MSG, or monosodium glutamate, is one of the most controversial ingredients on the planet.
 While some claim that it’s a totally safe and healthy food additive that can help ramp up flavor and minimize sodium intake, others have dubbed it a cancer-causing food and have tied it to side effects like headaches and high blood pressure.

 Despite being found in abundance throughout much of the modern food supply, MSG should by no means by a staple ingredient in a healthy diet.
 Not only can it cause negative symptoms in certain people who are sensitive to its effects, but it’s also primarily found in unhealthy, heavily processed foods that are lacking in the essential nutrients that your body needs.

 So why is MSG bad, and how can you be sure to keep your intake in check to reduce the risk of adverse side effects?
 Here’s what you need to know.